routingblog/arbitration/content/docs/additional.md

 # Green Tree Fin.
 Corp.-Ala. v.
 Randolph, 531 U.S. 79, 92 (2000)

 holding that a plaintiff seeking to invalidate an arbitration agreement on the ground that it is prohibitively expensive bears the burden of proving such expense

+# Brown v.
+Luxottica Retail North America Inc.
+A dispute resolution agreement in the middle of a fifty-one-page employee handbook was neither hidden nor buried